How to pursue a pay rise

 As stated earlier in this article we have included a submission made by one of our members and this is an important part of your deliberations as to how to approach the subject with your employer.
 Do you wait until your formal annual review to address the matter?
 Do you raise the subject when you are given extra or higher duties?
 Can you raise the matter if you have been offered a better pay offer elsewhere?

-Your chances of succeeding in getting a pay rise may be as much dependent on when and how you approach the matter with your employer as it is on the factors you rely on to obtain the increase.
+Your chances of succeeding in getting a pay rise is as much dependent on when and how you approach the matter with your employer as it is on the factors you rely on to obtain the increase.

-Finally, the ASU is here to help in any way we can and it is often a good idea to contact us, if only for some feedback on your considerations and thoughts as to how to get a pay rise.
-Speak with your ASU Organiser or one of our team at the ASU office on 03 9342 3300 or email us at firstname.lastname@example.org
+Finally, the ASU is here to help in any way it can and it is often a good idea to contact us if only for some feedback on your considerations and thoughts as to how to get a pay rise.
+Contact us at [email protected] or on (03) 9342 3300 to speak further about your specific circumstances.